 Three States of Human Consciousness

 Each human being experiences in his ordinary life three different states of consciousness: waking consciousness, dream consciousness and sleep consciousness.
 This is due to the daily alternation between the waking and the sleeping state which includes also intermediate periods of dreaming.
-But beside this we carry throughout our waking life all three states of consciousness in us: we are fully awake only in our thinking, we are dreaming in our life of feeling, and we are asleep in our life of Will.
+But beside this we carry throughout our waking life all three states of consciousness in us: we are with our ego fully awake only in our thinking – in the activity of cognition; we are dreaming in our life of feeling; and we are asleep in our life of Will.

 Three Different States of Our Inner Soul Life

 “When we reflect upon the nature of the life of soul even with more or less superficial self-knowledge, we realise that sense-impressions and the thoughts we form about them are the only clear and definite experiences in the life of soul in which, with ordinary consciousness, we are completely awake.
-As well as these thoughts, sense-impressions, sense-perceptions, we also have, of course, the life of feeling.
-But just think how indeterminately our feelings surge through us, how little we can speak of inner, wide-awake clarity in connection with our life of feeling.
-Anyone who faces these facts with an open mind will certainly admit that as compared with thoughts, our feelings are indeterminate, lacking in definition.
+As well as these thoughts and sense-impressions, sense-perceptions, we also have, of course, the life of feeling.
+But just think how vaguely our feelings surge through us, how little we can speak of inner, wide-awake clarity in connection with our life of feeling.
+Anyone who faces these facts with an open mind will certainly admit that as compared with thoughts, our feelings are vague, lacking in definition.

 True, the life of feeling concerns us in a more intimate, personal way than does the life of thought, but for all that there is something undefined in it and also in the way it functions.
-We shall not so readily allow our thoughts to deviate from those of other people when it is a question of reflecting about something that is alleged to be true.
-We shall feel that our thoughts, our sense-impressions must somehow tally with those of others.
+We shall not so readily allow our thoughts to deviate from those of other people when it is a question of reflecting about something that is supposed to be true.
+We shall feel that our thoughts and our sense-impressions must somehow correspond with those of others.

 With our feelings it is different.
 We allow ourselves the right to feel in a more intimate, more personal way.
 And if we compare feelings with dreams, we shall say: dreams arise from the night-life, feelings from the depths of soul into the light of day-consciousness.
 But again, in respect of their pictures, feelings are as indeterminate as dreams.
 Anyone who makes the comparison, even with such dreams as enter quite distinctly into his consciousness, will realise that their lack of definition is just as great as that of feelings.